JTinglof/beginner-python/README.md

-# beginner-python
+# Beginner Python
-School work done in Python
+A collection of simple projects done in Python.